City Sonic

 City Sonic is a documentary series about Toronto-based musicians and the places that influenced their music.
 The first five City Sonic films were previewed at Toronto's 2009 North by North East Music and Film Festival, and subsequently 10 films screened at Toronto International Film Festival and the 2010 Hot Docs Canadian International Documentary Festival.

 Films

-City Sonic is a series of 20 short film films about places where music happens.
+City Sonic is a series of 20 short films about places where music happens.
 Directed by Canadian filmmakers and co-produced by White Pine Pictures and Kensington Communications, each City Sonic film features one artist and one Toronto location that influenced them and their work.
 It was produced as 4 half hours for broadcast and was a leader in the development of its locative functionality through its smart phone mobile app.